includeDaniel/todo-api/README.md

 ## Features

 - Hexagonal architecture for modularity and maintainability.
+- Swagger for the interface.
+- Authorization with login and register.
 - PostgreSQL for seamless data storage and retrieval.
 - Follows SOLID principles for a scalable and well-structured design.
-- ToDo functionality: create, update, and manage tasks.
+- ToDo functionality: create, read, update, delete and edit tasks.

 ## Getting Started